D-Pow/mock-requests/ReadMe.md

 which means you also have the option to generate dynamic responses based on those.

-If you want to mock all URLs with the same pathname but different query parameters, simply add `usePathnameForAllQueries: true` to your dynamic mock configuration (below).
+If you want to mock all URLs with the same pathname but different query parameters, simply add `usePathnameForAllQueries: true` to your dynamic mock configuration.

 Regardless of if you set `usePathnameForAllQueries` or not, `dynamicResponseModFn` will still receive the `queryParamMap`.